FrissBee/input-character-checker/README.md

 #### `iconField`

 The icon can be accessed with the prop `iconField` and thus an event listener can be added, for example.
+Use the event `event-icon-button` for this.
 The value of the text field you get over `detail`.
 See 14. + 17. example.

 Example: